nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **Somewhere in the UI of every\*\* view, the total number of elections in the system will always be visible.**

-\*\*There are common sense exceptions to this, such as the login page where showing the total number of elections constitutes an information leak and should be avoided.
+\*\*There are some arguable exceptions to this, such as the login page where a team might argue showing the total number of elections constitutes an information leak and should be avoided.

 ## Requirement 13